PizzaDAO/pizza-smartcontract/DeployBoxV2.md

-# DEPLOY V2 RUN SCRIPT
+# DEPLOY BOX V2 RUN SCRIPT

 This is the run script for deploying the upgraded V2 contract to an environment.